justinnk/bss-simulation-study/review/README.md

 ## Permanent Access

 To ensure permanent access to the artifacts (datasets and code), we use [Zenodo](https://zenodo.org/).
+Also see their plan for permanent accessibility [here](https://about.zenodo.org/principles/).
 This repository is archived on Zenodo and the newest release can be found under

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3702267.svg)](https://doi.org/10.5281/zenodo.3702267)